-The Sikh tradition was founded by Guru Nanak in the late 15th century C.E. in the Punjab region of what are today India and Pakistan.
+The Sikh religion was founded by Guru Nanak in the late 15th century C.E. in the Punjab region of what are today India and Pakistan.
 According to Sikh beliefs, the same revelatory spirit inhabited Guru Nanak and his nine successors.
 Today, this spirit can be found in the teachings of the Guru Granth Sahib, the foundational scripture of the Sikh tradition.
 The Guru Granth Sahib’s hymns describe and praise God, and provide moral guidance for all Sikhs.
 Sikhs reject ideas of divine incarnations, and hold that liberation results from being absorbed into God.
 Sikhs also reject the social doctrine of caste, and adhere to practices of equality in worship and life.
 They believe in one supreme being (monotheism).
-The centers of Sikh worship are known as gurudwaras (“house of the Guru”) and langar (communal refectory).
-All Sikhs must enter a gurudwara with bare feet and a covered head.
-A Sikh worship service includes prayer and singing hymns from scripture.
-The service is concluded by the distribution of karah prasad, a sacramental food made of flour, butter, and raw sugar that is shared by all to demonstrate equality and the rejection of caste.
-Sikhs attempt to live balanced lives of worship, work, and charity centered on community.
-Besides gurudwara worship, festivals are also important community activities.

-An important part of a Sikh's identity are the Five Ks,—or the Panj Kakaar—which are five items of faith that display and show the wearer's conviction to the Master.
-In addition to the five articles of faith, the Khanda is the most recognizable emblem of the Sikh faith, symbolizing the three pillars of Sikh belief.
-All these articles are aconstant reminder of the adorner's love for the high principles set by their Leader and Commander-in-Chief, faith in the Khalsa, and deep conviction to Satguru – the “timeless true Guru.”
-They teach the significance of putting the values of the Khalsa above one’s personal and materialist needs and the willingness to sacrifice one’s life for the value set by the Sikh Gurus.
-These symbols give Sikhs a unique identity signifying discipline and spirituality.
+An important part of Sikh's identity are the Five K's or Panj Kakaar - Which are the five articles of faith that display and show the wearer's conviction to the Master. in addition to the five articles of faith the Khanda is the most recognizable emblem of Sikh Faith.
+All these articles are aconstant reminder of the the adorner's love for the high principles set by their leader Commande -in-chief, faith in the khalsa, and deep conviction to Satguru – the “timeless true Guru.”